c-rizz/lr_gym/README.md

 You can then proceed to build the workspace with catkin_make.

-## Usage
+## Usage - Cartpole

-The environment can be launched with:
+The cartpole environment can be launched with:

 ```
 roslaunch demo_gazebo cartpole_gazebo_sim.launch